-- GitHub: A tool for development, collaboration and sharing of data.
+- GitHub: A tool for development, collaboration and sharing of data and other research.

 - Inter-University Consortium for Political and Social Research (ICPSR): We are an ICPSR member and some PIs have deposited their research data with ICPSR.
 ICPSR maintains a data archive of more than 500,000 files of research in the social sciences.

-For questions about the Data Management and Curation, please contact Pam Mitchem at email@example.com or 828-262-7422.
+For questions about Data Management and Curation, please contact Pam Mitchem at firstname.lastname@example.org or 828-262-7422.